dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a source table/Create a Message Queue for Apache Kafka source table.md

          java.lang.IllegalArgumentException: Startup time[1566481803000] must be before current time[1566453003356].
     ```

-    A: This error is caused by incorrect time zone settings.
+    A: This error is caused by invalid time zone settings.
 To solve this issue, add the following parameter to job parameters:

     ```
     blink.job.timeZone=Asia/Shanghai